tjsiledar/readit/README.md

 **Part A**: We use ABX matching-to-sample task to evaluate humans' ability to perceive phonemes of their native and non-native languages.
 As expected the accuracy for native is better than non-native.

-**Part B**: We evaluate four models- random, non-speech, English and French.
+**Part B**: We evaluate four models- random, non-speech, English, and French.
 The random model is the wav2vec 2.0 without any training whereas the other models are trained using self-supervision.
 These models are evaluated on the same evaluation set as that of human participants.
 English and French models are evaluated on the same (native) or different (non-native) whereas the random and non-speech are evaluated on both.

 **Part C**: Here we report the R scores of these different models (averaged across voxels) in four regions of the brain.